Three independent, compounding cost-reduction layers in every request pipeline. Most AI proxies stop at layer one. Smartflow compounds all three.

 Basic AI proxies offer Phase 1 exact-match caching only.
 LiteLLM adds a Redis semantic cache backed by an external vector store (Qdrant).
 Neither applies in-flight compression.
 Neither injects provider-side cache markers.
 Neither tracks what was saved or why across all surfaces.

-Smartflow’s Phase 4 VectorLite search runs entirely inside the proxy process using a native BERT model — no external vector database dependency, no network hop, no per-embedding API cost.
+Smartflow catches the common cases with O(1) intent-signature matching — no embedding inference required — and, when enabled, its optional VectorLite tier runs entirely inside the proxy process using a native BERT model: no external vector database dependency, no network hop, no per-embedding API cost.